Spreewald Therme in Burg

 The thermal bath

-The thermal bath itself has pools with different water temperatures.
-This will get the circulation going.
-You can choose between pools with temperatures varying between 38 ° and 18 °.
-Those who prefer to bathe in steam can do so in a steam bath.
-From the pool, bathers can swim through a canal into the open air and bathe there at water temperatures even in winter.
-There are relaxation options on the upper floor of the thermal baths: Loungers by the balustrade, from which you can look down on the water basin, or - for guests who are looking for more tranquility - relaxation rooms where you can relax with music and light.
+The thermal bath itself offers pools with different water temperatures.
+This gets the circulation going.
+You can choose between pools whose temperatures vary between 38° and 18°.
+If you prefer to bathe in steam, you can do so in a steam bath.
+From the swimming pool, bathers can swim through a canal into the open air and bathe there at water temperatures even in winter.
+There are relaxation options on the upper floor of the thermal baths: loungers on the balustrade, from which you can look down on the water pools, or - for guests who are looking for more peace and quiet - relaxation rooms where you can relax with music and light.

 Wooden bathtub in the shape of a Spreewald boat

 Why not?
-A wooden bathtub in the shape of a Spreewald Kahn
+A wooden bathtub in the shape of a Spreewald barge.

 Treatments in the thermal bath